Libyan armed faction takes over U.S. Embassy annex in Tripoli

 Libya has been rocked by the worst factional violence since the 2011 fall of Muammar Gaddafi, and a Misrata-led alliance, part of it which is Islamist-leaning, now controls the capital.

-The United States withdrew all embassy personnel from Tripoli on July 26, driving diplomats across the border into Tunisia under armed guard, amid escalating clashes between rival factions.
+The United States withdrew all embassy personnel from Tripoli on July 26, driving diplomats across the border into Tunisia, amid escalating clashes between rival factions.

-The annex, apparently consisting of diplomatic residences, is located about a mile (2 km) from the main embassy compound.
+The annex, apparently consisting of diplomatic residences and other facilities, lies about a mile (2 km) from the embassy compound.
 All sensitive materials were destroyed or removed from U.S. diplomatic sites in the capital before the evacuation.

 Security in Libya is an especially contentious subject for the United States because of the Sept.
 11, 2012, attack on the U.S. mission in Benghazi, in which militants killed Ambassador Chris Stevens and three other Americans.